II-777/goit-python-hw-07/packaged-with-setuptools/README.md

 │    └── setup.py

-├── test
-│   ├── clean_folder
-│   │   ├── __init__.py
-│   │   └── sort.py
-│   ├── README.md
-│   ├── pyproject.toml
-│   ├── requirements.txt
-│   ├── setup.cfg
-│   └── test_pr.py

 ### to create a package, from the diredctory where setup.py is located, run:
-python3 setup.py sdist bdist_wheel
+python3 -m build

 ### to install packaged version:
 pip install .

-### now the utility can be run from CLI, as so:
+### now the utility can be run from CLI, like so:
-clean-folder
+clean-folder testfolder/